EMDR Therapy

 -

-Range.
+It ranges.
 A single-incident trauma (one accident, one assault) often resolves in 6–12 reprocessing sessions.
 Complex or developmental trauma takes longer, and the work is paced more carefully.
-No one will give you a hard number on intake — anyone promising a fixed timeline is overpromising.
+No one will give you a hard number on intake — anyone promising a fixed timeline isn’t being honest.
+That being said, we will work with your time constraints & pace the work according to your priorities.

 -

-Yes, when paced carefully.
-The first phases of the protocol are explicitly about resourcing — building internal stability and grounding skills before any difficult memory is approached.
-For complex trauma, that preparation often takes longer than the reprocessing itself, and that's the point.
+Yes.
+The first phases of the protocol are explicitly about building internal stability and grounding skills before any difficult memory is approached.
+For complex trauma, that preparation may take longer than the reprocessing itself, and that's the point: safe but effective change.

 -